andrewculver/honyaku/README.md

 export OPENAI_API_KEY=your-api-key
 ```

-Or if you've already got that configured and you want to specify a different key for Honyaku, you can set this and we'll use it instead:
+Or if you've already got that configured for another purpose and you want to specify a different key for Honyaku, you can set this and we'll use it instead:
 ```bash
 export HONYAKU_OPENAI_API_KEY=your-api-key
 ```